Romain Grosjean: 2017

 Grosjean drove for Haas for the 2017 season where he partnered Kevin Magnussen.
 He had multiple retirements, such as in the 2017 Australian Grand Prix, where he retired due to a water leak.
 His second retirement came at the 2017 Russian Grand Prix, when he had a collision with Jolyon Palmer.
 His third and final retirement of the season was in the 2017 Hungarian Grand Prix due to a wheel nut.
-He scored 28 points in total from 8 occasions and finished the season 13th.
+He scored 28 points in total from eight occasions and finished the season thirteenth.

 2018

 Haas retained Grosjean for the 2018 season where he again partnered Magnussen.
-At the Azerbaijan Grand Prix, Grosjean crashed behind the safety car whilst running in 6th place.
+At the Azerbaijan Grand Prix, Grosjean crashed behind the safety car whilst running in sixth place.
 His engineer incorrectly blamed the cause of the crash on Sauber driver Marcus Ericsson, saying, "I think Ericsson hit us."
 At the Spanish Grand Prix, Grosjean was the cause of a crash on the opening lap.
-Whilst making his way through turn 3, he lost control of his Haas after running through dirty air.
+Whilst making his way through turn three, he lost control of his Haas after running through dirty air.
 This caused him to spin across the track into the path of the cars behind him, causing a large amount of smoke in the process.
 He was then hit by Hülkenberg and Gasly, eliminating all three from the race.
-In the Austrian Grand Prix, Grosjean finished 4th, his best result in his career at Haas, and his first points finish in 2018.
-Grosjean was disqualified from the Italian Grand Prix after the floor of his car was found to be illegal, taking away a 6th-place finish; although the team appealed this, the decision was upheld.
-Grosjean finished the season 14th with 37 points.
+In the Austrian Grand Prix, Grosjean finished fourth, his best result in his career at Haas, and his first points finish in 2018.
+Grosjean was disqualified from the Italian Grand Prix after the floor of his car was found to be illegal, taking away a sixth-place finish; although the team appealed this, the decision was upheld.
+Grosjean finished the season fourteenth with 37 points.